johndjameson/johndjameson.com/source/blog/2016-06-14-styling-fallback-fonts-with-sass.md

 type: post
 layout: article
 date: 2016-06-14
 description: 'One of the pain points of loading fonts asynchronously is writing convoluted CSS for fallback styles.
-Fortunately, Sass can reduce the complexity needed to achieve great-looking typography when web fonts aren’t yet loaded.'
+Fortunately, Sass can make it easier to achieve great-looking web typography before a site’s fonts finish loading.'
 ---

 If you’ve ever read a blog post about loading web fonts asynchronously for performance, you’ve probably encountered CSS like this before: